rhrishik02/data150/LightningRound.md

 2) Is this an expansive view or narrower view of development?

 This is an expansive view of development as Sen points out that growth of GNP, rise of personal incomes, and industrialization are narrower views of development.
-This es that the expansive view of development requires expanding freedoms at every level rather than targeting specific economic or social means.
+This implies that the expansive view of development requires expanding freedoms at every level rather than targeting specific economic or social means.

 3) What are some forms of unfreedom?